scottpetrovic/krita-org-hugo/content/en/posts/2015/krita-comes-to-discworld.md

 ### Can you give a quick overview of your workflow?

 Sure.
 I actually prepared a short video that shows how I work.
-It's a sketch for Terry Pratchett's “Wyrd Sisters”.
+It's a sketch for Terry Pratchett's "Wyrd Sisters".
 I used the older version of Krita back then but the workflow remains the same.

 \[embed\]https://www.youtube.com/watch?v=pZzfQf\_I7ws\[/embed\]